CLCStriders/striders/_posts/2023-06-08-Race-reports.md

 ---

-The past two weeks have been a busy one for CLC Striders athletes, as they competed in a really wide range of different events, both near and far – further demonstrating the club’s inclusivity, diversity and endeavour.
+The past two weeks have been a busy one for CLC Striders athletes, as they competed in a really wide range of different events, both near and far.

 ### Stroud Beer Race - Wednesday 31 May 2023